Where was The Pembrokeshire Murders filmed?

 Executive producer Simon Heath says "it was absolutely vital" that the series captured the specificity of Pembrokeshire.

-In January, ITV brings us brand new true-crime drama The Pembrokeshire Murders, which sees popular actor Luke Evans star as real-life figure Steve Wilkins.
+ITV’s latest true-crime drama, The Pembrokeshire Murders is airing throughout this week, with popular actor Luke Evans starring as real-life figure Steve Wilkins.

 Wilkins was a police detective who played a key role in convicting ‘The Bullseye Killer’ John Cooper, so named due to his appearance on the iconic ITV darts game show, and his desperate hunt for evidence forms the basis of much of the miniseries.